 - Employ technology in teaching, learning and adaptation of the environment.

 - Engage in ethical behaviors and attitudes that demonstrate responsibility in adhering to the Code of Ethics and professional standards.

-Applicants who wish to have an early review of their application must submit by the deadline of January 15th.
-Applications for admissions for must be completed through the Centralized Application Service for Occupational Therapy (OTCAS).
+Applications must be submitted by the deadline of January 15th.
+Applications for admission must be completed through the Centralized Application Service for Occupational Therapy (OTCAS).
+NOTE: Due to the OTCAS verification process, it is recommended that the application be submitted as early as possible.
+There is a fee for OTCAS that is separate from WSSU.
 The OT Department will process application only when verified by OTCAS.
-Admission decisions will officially be communicated through Winston-salem State University Office of Graduate Enrollment.
-Visit the program’s website for information on how to access OTCAS.
-NOTE: A seat fee is required for students offered admission to the program.
+Visit the program’s website for information on how to access OTCAS to complete an application.
+NOTE: A seat fee is required for students offered and accepting admission to the program.